grimalPaul/cvlp/experiments/ir/VL/README.md

                 "name_of_your_index_1": {
-                    "key_kb": "column to index to do the search", "index_load": "true or false if you want to load index from index path", "index_path": "where you want to save the index or load index.
-Be carefull exact name of the index when you load it but when you save it the name will be path/name_of_your_index_1.faiss", "string_factory": "https://github.com/facebookresearch/faiss/wiki/The-index-factory"
+                    "key_kb": "column to index to do the search", "index_load": "true or false if you want to load index from index path", "index_path": "path where you want to load or save your index", "string_factory": "https://github.com/facebookresearch/faiss/wiki/The-index-factory"
                 },
                 "name_of_your_index_2": {
-                    "key_kb": "column to index to do the search", "index_load": "true or false if you want to load index from index path", "index_path": "Be carefull exact name of the index when you load it but when you save it the name will be path/name_of_your_index_1.faiss", "string_factory": "https://github.com/facebookresearch/faiss/wiki/The-index-factory"
+                    "key_kb": "column to index to do the search", "index_load": "true or false if you want to load index from index path", "index_path": "path where you want to load or save your index", "string_factory": "https://github.com/facebookresearch/faiss/wiki/The-index-factory"
                 }
             }